econ-ark/REMARK/README.md

 A common feature of all of the content is that the root level of each directory should contain a file named `do_all.py` which produces all of the claimed results.

+* `do_all.py` should produce all of the results that the tool is capable of generating
+   * For a reproduction, it should produce substantially all of the tables and figures of the associated paper
+   * For a replication, it should produce whatever the author judges to be a characteristic set of the results of the paper
+   * When executed, it should:
+      * Inform the user of the minimal resources required for execution (RAM, processor speed, etc)
+	  * Tell the user roughly how long execution takes on a machine that satisfies those requirements
+	  * Get the user's permission before proceeding
 * `do_min.py` should also exist if `do_all.py` takes more than a couple of minutes to execute
    * It should finish in at most a minute or two
    * Given that constraint, the `do_min.py` file should illustrate as much as possible of the content of the codebase